LittleArmstrong/google-homepage/README.md

 # google-homepage
-A frontend copy of the google homepage
+A frontend copy of the google homepage using html and CSS.